Best Collaborative Law Lawyers in Karasjok

 Frequently Asked Questions

-What is the difference between collaborative law and mediation?
+What is collaborative law in simple terms

-Is collaborative law recognized in Norway?
+Is collaborative law recognized in Norway and in Karasjok

-How long does the process take?
+How long does the process take

-Will our agreement be enforceable?
+Will our agreement be binding and enforceable

-Can we use Sami language in the process?
+Can we use Sami language in the process

 Additional Resources